PHASES OF CARE

 We want you back living your normal life as soon as possible.

 What happens in Corrective Care?

 The aims of this phase of care is to correct your underlying problems by:

 - Strengthen the muscles

 This corrective phase will usually take anywhere from 1 to 3 months.
 In some chronic cases the rehabilitation phase may even take up to 6 months.
-It is important to remember that the underlying causes of your symptoms developed over a long time and will take time to correct.
+It is important to remember that the underlying causes of your symptoms could have developed over a long time and can sometimes take time to correct.

 You can accelerate your healing process by doing rehabilitative exercises and make postural and lifestyle improvements.

 Maitenance Care can really be split into two distinct groups.
 The first group are those patients who have permanent injury to the spines such as degenerative The aim of this type of care is to: